Smishing and Flubot require solutions, MNOs advise against opening links, and shoot themselves in the wallet

 As an industry, it is up to us to make these attacks less successful.
 The more networks who step up to secure messaging, verify URLs, and protect consumers, the less attractive it is for attackers to target subscribers through SMS.
 This herd immunity is achieved when enough operators commit to ending these attacks on their network, and the time is now.

-More information on the Cellusys and MetaCert Zero Trust SMS Solution:
+More information on the Cellusys SMS Anti-Phishing Solution

-The Zero Trust SMS Solution can be used in conjunction with an SMS firewall or as a standalone solution for SMS phishing and Flubot attacks.
+The SMS Anti-Phishing Solution can be used in conjunction with an SMS firewall or as a standalone solution for SMS phishing and Flubot attacks.

 Every SMS is checked for the presence of a URL.
-Cellusys authenticates every URL against the MetaCert registry.
-Even if the URL redirects multiple times across multiple domains, MetaCert will authenticate the destination URL:
+Cellusys authenticates every URL against the Phishing Threat Intelligence Database registry.
+Even if the URL redirects multiple times across multiple domains, the destination URL will be authenticated:

 The subscriber receives the message in one of three ways: